 - Trash pickup

 - Quality of roads

 - Public lighting

 - Corruption

-- Other areas of responsibility that the Kabul Municipality handles (as determined by Kabul Municipality)
+- Other areas of responsibility that the four Regional Hub Municipalities handle, as indicated by the ICT Project Manager.

-Reports sent should be routed directly to IFMS's new issue reporting system so that they arrive to the municipality in the same way as any other report.
-It is possible that the structure described herein will need to be modified to mirror the information that the IFMS database can handle.
+Reports sent should be routed directly to either the CSC or IFMS issue reporting system, depending on which system each municipality is using.
+These reports should arrive to the municipality in the same way as any other report, whether it is made in person or over the phone.
+It is possible that the structure described herein will need to be modified to mirror the information that the IFMS or CSC databases can handle.